When society comes first

 The assumption behind the thinking of the social planners is that everybody is likely to run off the rails.
 Therefore typically they deal with minorities by squashing the rights of the majority.
 This is exactly how authoritarian governments behave.
 If we want to remain a free society and build an ethical society based on trust, we must fight to reverse this thinking.

 We have to get the bureaucrats to work on the assumption that most people are essentially decent, and that our social systems will be designed accordingly.
 We don't want the structure of our social environment to be determined by thugs and deadbeats, so that it encloses us in a kind of prison while the miscreants roam around having a ball.
-What we want is for for the authorities to clamp down on the thugs so we can go about our daily business without having to worry about them.
+We want the authorities to clamp down on the thugs so we can go about our daily business without having to worry about them.

 And especially so that our children can go about their daily business without having to worry about being molested, either in the streets or in their own homes.
 But our children can only be brought up to trust “strangers” if they really can trust them , i.e. if everybody with whom they come into contact is trustworthy.
 Unfortunately the laws of this country have become so weak that miscreants of all kinds not only get away with their wrong-doings, they practically run our society.
 They determine the limits of our freedom because they are free - free to abuse our kids, raid our homes, sell their drugs and set fire to our schools.